Such a Little Queen (1921 film): Plot

-As described in a film magazine, a revolution within its borders forces the hasty flight of the little queen, Anne Victoria (Binney), to America.
-She arrives with only her trusted legal adviser Baron Cosaco (Gilmour) and they take quarters in the tenement district.
-The king of the neighboring principality, Stephen of Hetland (Coleman), to whom she is betrothed, also flees to America.
+As described in a film magazine, a revolution within its borders forces the hasty flight of the little queen, Anne Victoria, to America.
+She arrives with only her trusted legal adviser Baron Cosaco and they take quarters in the tenement district.
+The king of the neighboring principality, Stephen of Hetland, to whom she is betrothed, also flees to America.
 He, too, is in reduced circumstance and they both accept employment in the office of a large meat packer.
-Its owner, Adolph Lawton (Losee), has just returned from Europe where he was trying to find a titled husband for his daughter Elizabeth (Carpenter).
+Its owner, Adolph Lawton, has just returned from Europe where he was trying to find a titled husband for his daughter Elizabeth.
 The general manager of the office falls in love with the little queen.
 The ex-king is accused of stealing some bonds, but is freed of the charge when the real thief is captured.
 The king and queen return to their respective countries and thrones wedding bells sounding in the distance.